-Recommendation Comment (d) developing programs to develop a broader poo experienced senior management and Board ca workplace development programs, mentoring p training and development; ndidates, including, (e) developing a culture which takes account of do of employees; and mestic responsibilities (f) any other strategies the Board develops from ti me to time.
-The Board has not yet established measurable objective diversity but is looking to do so during the 2020 financial The proportion of women employees (not including common is senior executive positions and women on the 2019 is as follows: Proportion of Women Whole Organisation (Excluding NEDs) 50 out of 145 (34%) Snr Executive Positions (MD, COO, CCO, CFO) 0 out of 4 (0%) Non-Executive Directors 0 out of 2 (0%) 1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process The Board is responsible for the performance evaluation of individual Directors on an annual basis.
-To assist in this process, an independent adviser may be used.
-The Board will disclose, in relation to each reporting period, whether a performance evaluation was undertaken.
-It is envisaged that once the Company is of sufficient size to establish a nomination committee, that committee will be responsible for arranging the performance evaluation of the Board, its committees and individual Directors on behalf of the Board.
-An informal assessment of the Board was undertaken prior to the completion of this statement.
-1.7 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process The Board is responsible for the performance evaluation of the senior executives.
-Once the Company is of sufficient size to establish a remuneration committee, the remuneration committee will oversee the performed evaluation of the executive team.
-The evaluation will be based criteria, including the business performance of the Company are subsidiaries, whether strategic objectives are being achieved and development of management and personnel.
-The Board will direlation to each reporting period, whether a performance evaluations of all senior executives. emuneration ne performance ne based on specific npany and its hieved and the ard will disclose in the evaluation of the
+Recommendation Comment (d) developing programs to develop a broader position of experienced senior management and Board of workplace development programs, mentoring training and development; andidates, including, (e) developing a culture which takes account of coof employees; and lomestic responsibilities (f) any other strategies the Board develops from time to time.
+The Board has not yet established measurable object diversity but is looking to do so during the 2021 finance The proportion of women employees (not including women is senior executive positions and women or 2020 is as follows: Proportion of Women Whole Organisation (Excluding NEDs) 38 out of 118 (32%) Snr Executive Positions (MD, COO, CFO) 0 out of 3 (0%) Non-Executive Directors 0 out of 4 (0%) 1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process The Board is responsible for the performance evalua Directors on an annual basis.
+To assist in this procesadviser may be used.
+The Board will disclose, in relation to each reporting performance evaluation was undertaken.
+It is envisaged that once the Company is of sufficient nomination committee, that committee will be respon performance evaluation of the Board, its committees on behalf of the Board.
+An informal assessment of the Board was undertaked of this statement. ss, an independent period, whether a size to establish a sible for arranging the and individual Directors 1.7 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process The Board is responsible for the performance evalual senior executives.
+Once the Company is of sufficient size to establish a committee, the remuneration committee will oversee evaluation of the executive team.
+The evaluation will criteria, including the business performance of the Cosubsidiaries, whether strategic objectives are being a development of management and personnel.
+The Borelation to each reporting period, whether a performance evaluation of the Company conducts annual performance evaluations were undertaken prior to the remuneration the performance be based on specific ompany and its achieved and the bard will disclose in nce evaluation of the tions of all staff.